Behavior-based safety, commonly called BBS, aims to identify and reinforce safe behaviors while reducing unsafe practices in the workplace.

 Before implementing BBS, perform a baseline study to understand the current state of safety in the organization.

-Review accident and incident reports, observe workplace behaviors and survey employees about their perceptions of safety on the job site, and whether they consider it a safe environment.
+Review accident and incident reports, observe workplace safety behaviors and survey employees about their perceptions of safety on the job site, and whether they consider it a safe environment.

 The Ultimate Guide